-In 1991, Dr. Young performed the first CI of a child in the city of Chicago.
+In 1991, Dr. Young performed the first cochlear implant of a child in the city of Chicago.
 Her CI program is based at Lurie Children’s Hospital of Chicago in Illinois, a tertiary care children’s hospital that is part of Northwestern University.
-They have a multidisciplinary team that includes surgeons, seven audiologist, five speech pathologists, a social worker and educator of the hearing impaired.
+They have a multidisciplinary team that includes surgeons, seven audiologists, five speech pathologists, a social worker, and an educator of the hearing impaired.
 The pediatric CI program she founded is now the largest in the US and she has personally performed over 2,000 cochlear implantations.

 In this discussion, Dr. Young explains why MRI is so important for every candidate and why certain axial magnet designs have led to frequent complications, and she shares her very insightful recent research into MRI in children with SYNCHRONY cochlear implants.

 Let’s turn over now to Dr. Young for her perspective on the importance of safe MRI access for cochlear implants.

 When I began doing CIs, MRIs were only done of the brain.
 MRI technology has advanced.
 Now they are routinely done of the body.
 MRI is used by orthopedic specialists to evaluate the spine and knee, cardiologists to evaluate the heart, and oncologists to evaluate the abdomen, to name just a few examples.

 It is reasonable to assume that a child who receives a CI will at some point in their life be recommended an MRI.